Modern Family: Premise

-Modern Family revolves around three different types of families (nuclear, blended, and same-sex) living in the Los Angeles area, who are interrelated through wealthy business owner Jay Pritchett and his children, daughter Claire and son Mitchell.
+Modern Family revolves around three different types of families (nuclear, blended, and same-sex) living in suburban Los Angeles, who are interrelated through their patriarch, Jay Pritchett, and his two adult children, Claire and Mitchell.

-Patriarch Jay remarried a much younger woman, Gloria Delgado Pritchett (née Ramirez), a passionate Colombian immigrant with whom he has a young son, Fulgencio Joseph "Joe" Pritchett (born in the middle of the fourth season), and a son from Gloria's previous marriage, Manuel "Manny" Delgado.
-Jay's ex-wife DeDe and Gloria's ex-husband Javier both make occasional appearances in the show.
+Jay remarried a much younger woman, Gloria Delgado (née Ramirez), a passionate Colombian immigrant with whom he has a young son, Fulgencio “Joe” Joseph (born in the middle of the fourth season), and a stepson from Gloria's previous marriage, Manuel "Manny" Delgado.
+Jay and Gloria's respective former spouses, DeDe and Javier, both also make occasional appearances in the show.
+They also adopt a dog, Stella, in the second season.

-Jay's daughter Claire was a homemaker who returned to the business world (at the start of the fifth season), eventually becoming the chief executive of her father's business, Pritchett's Closets and Blinds (in the middle of the seventh season).
-She is married to Phil Dunphy, a realtor and a self-professed "cool dad", who is also an amateur magician and real-estate lecturer at community college.
-They have three children: Haley, a stereotypically ditzy teenaged girl; Alex, an intelligent and nerdy middle child; and Luke, the offbeat only son.
-Haley's off again, on again boyfriend Dylan is a permanent fixture in the show, with the two eventually marrying at the end of the tenth season.
+Claire was a homemaker, though returned to the business world in the fifth season, eventually becoming the chief executive officer of her father's business, Pritchett's Closets and Blinds.
+Claire is married to Phil Dunphy, a realtor and a self-professed "cool dad" originally from Key West, Florida.
+Claire and Phil have three children: Haley, a stereotypically ditzy wild teenaged girl; Alex, the middle child who is highly intelligent, gifted, and introverted; and Luke, the offbeat only son, known for his playful, immature, and sometimes dim-witted nature.
+Haley's on-and-off boyfriend, Dylan, is a permanent fixture on the show, with the two eventually marrying and having twins, Poppy and George, in the tenth season.

-Jay's lawyer son Mitchell and his husband Cameron Tucker have one adopted daughter, Lily Tucker-Pritchett, of Vietnamese origin.
-At the series finale, they adopt another child, a baby boy named Rexford.
+Mitchell is a lawyer who is in a same-sex relationship with Cameron Tucker.
+Cam, from a farm in Missouri, is a former music teacher and later works as a football coach and Vice Principal.
+The couple have adopted a baby daughter, Lily, of Vietnamese origin.
+Cam is a stay-at-home dad in the first couple seasons when Lily is young.
+Mitchell and Cameron are legally married in the fifth season, following the Californian legalization of gay marriage.
+At the end of the series, they adopt another child, a son, Rexford, and move to Missouri.

-As the name suggests, this family represents a modern-day family, and episodes are comically based on situations that many families encounter in real life.
+As the title suggests, it depicts a modern-day tight-knit extended family; many episodes are comically based on situations that many families encounter in real life.